 - Secondly, the instructions recommend 36-45 inch wide fabric.
 Go with 36.
 Even though you’ll have to hem the fabric all the way up the side.
 45 is just too much.

 - When I made mine, I wanted to use it right away, so I picked up the biggest rings I could find at the feed store (they were meant for something that involved cattle – not sure what). they were 2 1/2 inches.
 They work alright, but I plan to eventually replace them with 3” or bigger rings (preferably nylon).
 Having used slings with larger rings, I can tell you that they make life much, much easier.

 The pocket sling I have is from Seven slings.
 I think this one would be slightly more complicated to make.
 Fortunately, they’re fairly cheap.
-The list price on them is $39.00 but from what I can tell, there’s always a promo code available somewhere (try here) so that you only have to pay shipping.
-Mine cost lest than $8.00.
+The list price on them is $39.00, but from what I can tell, there’s always a promo code available somewhere (try here) so that you only have to pay to ship.
+Mine cost less than $8.00.

 For new moms, I can’t recommend enough that you try a sling.
 As I said, it changed my life.